MVP-Labs/compute-to-data/README.md

 ### run tests

-We provide [samples](./samples) for testing.
+We provide [dt-examples](https://github.com/ownership-labs/dt-examples) for testing.
 Required config files, datasets, asset metadatas and federated models are all included.
 For each on-premise computation, a seperate folder will be created for storing running resources and logs.
 Each job will have a corresponding folder like `tests/job_id/`, in which datasets, models and parameters will be fetched to the disk automatically.
-This simply simulates a private computation sandbox, see the [running demo](./demo.md).
+This simply simulates a private computation sandbox.